aginies/graph_requires/README.md

 # Container

-This provide you a clean environement to check you requires.
+This provide you a clean environement to check requires.

 Build the container:
 ```shell